DajosPatryk/Study-Operating-System/README.md

 # Operating System

-<h6>This study was conducted for the module "BS1" at Brandenburgerische Technische Universität in Cottbus</h6>
+<h6>This study was conducted as part of the module "BS1" at Brandenburgerische Technische Universität in Cottbus</h6>

 Blablabla...
 Text will be here eventually 🍆